 John wrote his whole gospel on the theme that in Jesus we see the mind of our heavenly Father.
 Again and again we discover that His heart is touched with our pain and our grief.

-John records Jesus' response to those grieving Lazarus' death: "When Jesus saw her [Mary] weeping, and the Jews who had come along with her also weeping, he was deeply moved in spirit and troubled" (Jn.
+John records Jesus' response to those grieving the death of Lazarus: "When Jesus saw her [Mary] weeping, and the Jews who had come along with her also weeping, he was deeply moved in spirit and troubled" (Jn.
 11:33).

 William Barclay may be getting close to the real meaning of this last phrase when he translates it, "Jesus...was deeply moved in spirit so that an involuntary groan burst from him, and he trembled with deep emotion."